qinwuxutexas/A-Fast-Graph-Search-Algorithm-for-Discrimination/README.md

 Ojbective function: L = min (alpha*Dleta(TP) - Delta(FP)), where Dleta(TP) is the change of true positive rate and Delta (FP) is the change of false positive rate, and alpha is a weight parameter.
 The FP is constrained to <= threshold.

 1) features are ranked at each depth level, and 3 features are selected using the top k algorithm according its objective function value.
 2) graph is built based on the depth-first-serch algorithm from top to leaf.
+It looks like a n-ary tree, but I used the graph to store the nodes and rules, and therefore, I call it a "multi-branch graph".
 3) the best path out of all paths (e.g., the green line path as an exmple here) is identified based on the objective function.
 4) Dyanmic optimization is evolving as: at the upper layers (smaller depth) the optimization focus more on the TP as it strives to obtain the highest TP as possible, while at the lower levels (greater deapth) the optimization gradually reduces FP rates given the constrained condition.